 As World Diabetes Day fast approaches, we thought we’d take a moment to bring a little more awareness to this chronic disease that affects more than 400 million people worldwide.
-Although genetics, family history and age all contribute to the risk for Type 2 diabetes, many cases could be prevented or the symptoms lessened with simple lifestyle changes.
+Genetics, family history and age all contribute to the risk for Type 2 diabetes.
+But many cases could be prevented or the symptoms lessened with simple lifestyle changes.

 Becoming more active, losing weight and eating healthy can help reduce the risk in most individuals, according to the International Diabetes Foundation.
-Early screening for the disease could also help in staving off some of the most serious consequences of this chronic disease, because up to half of those who have Type 2 diabetes don’t know they have it.
+Early screening for the disease could also help in staving off some of the most serious consequences of this chronic disease.
+This is because up to half of those who have type 2 diabetes don’t know they have it.
 Left undetected, it could lead to serious complications like blindness, kidney failure, cardiovascular disease and amputation of the lower limbs.

 In Type 1 diabetes, the body doesn’t produce enough insulin.
 It typically develops in childhood, and patients must take injections to produce the insulin they need to survive.
 In Type 2, which is by far the most common form of the disease and develops most often in adults, the body is unable to efficiently use the insulin it produces.
 Diet can play a role in Type 2 diabetes because in some cases the more fat tissue a person has, the more resistant their cells become to insulin.

 To learn more about diabetes and World Diabetes Day go here.